dhes/ColonoscopyPolyp/input/pagecontent/index.md

  4 The code must be SNOMEDCT#122645001.
  5 There must be an effective[x] value.
  6 The effective value must be a dateTime
- 7 There must be a issued value.
+ 7 There must be an 'issued' value.
  8 There must be at least one specimen.
  9 There must be at least one result.
 10 There must be a subject.